RuiqiZ/RuiqiZ.github.io/README.md

 5. Leave all other options by default
 6. Click `Create repository`

 Now you have created a public repository on Github!
-Why are we using Github?
-Github provides flexibility and easiness of creating repository, common options, adding resources.
-A repository is the place where you put all of the resources for a project to run, including code, design, readme, etc. The idea behind Github repository is the distributed version control, which allows developers to work on the same repository at the same time, without affecting each other’s work.
+The idea behind Github repository is the distributed version control, which allows developers to work on the same repository at the same time, without affecting each other’s work.
 Etter talks about distributed version control in his book by saying

 > Version control systems are designed for software development, each and every one of them is overkill for the typical documentation workflow